Ferrett Steinmetz: Literary career

 Although he's been writing since about 1988, Steinmetz's literary career was "rebooted" by attending the 2008 Clarion Workshop, which "transformed [it] into something with intense focus ... and the ability to scale previously impossible publishing walls."

-His work has appeared in various periodicals, webzines, podcasts and anthologies, including Andromeda Spaceways Inflight Magazine, Apex Magazine, Asimov's Science Fiction, Bards and Sages Quarterly, Beneath Ceaseless Skies, Daily Science Fiction, The Drabblecast, Dragons, Droids & Dooms: Year One, The Edge of Propinquity, Electric Spec, Escape Pod, Fantasy Scroll Magazine, Giganotosaurus, GUD, Kaleidotrope, Leading Edge, Lullaby Hearse, Nebula Awards Showcase 2013, Orson Scott Card's InterGalactic Medicine Show, PodCastle, Pseudopod, Redstone Science Fiction, Rocket Dragons Ignite, Shimmer, Soundproff Digest, Space and Time, Three-lobed Burning Eye, Three-lobed Burning Eye Annual, Uncanny Magazine, Unidentified Funny Objects, Upside Down: Inverted Tropes in Storytelling, What Fates Impose, and Whispers From the Abyss Vol. 2.
+His work has appeared in various periodicals, webzines, podcasts and anthologies, including Andromeda Spaceways Inflight Magazine, Apex Magazine, Asimov's Science Fiction, Beneath Ceaseless Skies, Escape Pod, GUD, Nebula Awards Showcase 2013, Orson Scott Card's InterGalactic Medicine Show, PodCastle, Pseudopod, Shimmer, Three-lobed Burning Eye, and Uncanny Magazine.

+His debut novel, Flex, appeared in March 2015 from Angry Robot Books.
+SFF World said of it "“Flex is an urban fantasy with a number of unique elements that should make it flare brightly in a crowded subgenre.”
+The book was followed by two sequels, The Flux, also in 2015, and Fix in 2016.

-His recent novel Sol Majestic was reviewed in The Wall Street Journal as an example of the sub-genre "hopepunk".
+His 2019 novel The Sol Majestic was reviewed in The Wall Street Journal as an example of the sub-genre "hopepunk", and in the Washington Post as "science fiction for foodies."
+Reviewer Martin Cahill remarked "Steinmetz’s mastery of character is especially evident," and continued "The Sol Majestic reminds us, crucially, that science fiction doesn’t always have to be about spaceships or explosions, (though there are a few within these pages)."